Skip to main content

 8. NON DEGREE STUDENTS.

-1. The University may admit students who are not seeking and/or not eligible to pursue a certificate or degree and the Provost may establish minimum standards for admission of non-degree students.
+1. The University may admit students who are not seeking and/or not eligible to pursue a certificate or degree.
+Non-degree students must meet the minimum University admissions standards and must follow transfer admissions requirements in Section 6 of this Rule.

 9. ADMISSIONS POLICIES FOR ACADEMIC PROGRAMS.